SOLAS-TTRPG/SOLAS/Tricks.md

 Tricks have dynamic costs, associated with their mental difficulty.
 While these are flavored as fantasy spells, feel free to flavor the tricks for your setting.

 Each spell costs 1 stamina to cast, as well as its associated focus cost, regardless of the damage dealt.
 If you don't have enough focus OR stamina, you cannot use it.
-Some spells require concentration, meaning that if your heart is reduced (resistance doesn't count) or cast another spell, the effect ends.
+Some spells require concentration, meaning that if your heart is reduced, or you cast another spell, the spell ends.

-If a trick is specified as *Scalable*, you can elect to spend extra Focus points beyond the normal cost.
-For each additional Focus point you spend, you roll an additional d6.

 # Basic Tricks
 *Cost: 1 Focus*